carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-high-dim-modeling.md

 {% include links.md %}

 # Introduction
-- Curse of dimensionality
+- **Curse of dimensionality**:
+- The phrase, attributed to Richard Bellman, was coined to express the difficulty of using brute force (a.k.a. grid search) to optimize a function with too many input variables.
+- In machine learning, the Curse of Dimensionality refers to a set of problems that arise when working with high-dimensional data.
+  - Compute Time: Generally speaking, as the number of features in a model increases, so does the amount of time required to opitmize the model
+  - Overfitting: When there are more features than training observations, overfitting is gauranteed
+  - Interpretability: Models become more difficult to interpret as the numbers of features increase
+  - Clustering: Too many dimensions causes every observation in your dataset to appear equidistant from all the others — making it difficult to form clusters on the data.
+If the distances are all approximately equal, then all the observations appear equally alike (as well as equally different), and no meaningful clusters can be formed.

-- Bias VS Variance, 10X as many datapoints as features as general rule of thumb
+- **Bias VS Variance**, 10X as many datapoints as features as general rule of thumb
 - Methods for feature selection

 > ## Exercise - demonstrate overfitting (might just show this in intro, but leaving here as placeholder for now)